gavinbenda/platinum-md/README.md

 # Platinum-MD

-> A Gui for NetMD
+> A Gui for NetMD.
 > This project aims to make uploading audio files to NetMD players seamless and automatic.

 ![Screenshot](https://i.imgur.com/GdmUdYP.png)